With falling hazards on both sides, you have to act smart. Today we look at the best way to protect a very narrow pathway. Stay tuned.

 So step number 4 if we want to go even further well I mean if there’s a ladder here for example going up the other roof level we would need to have a guardrail on each side of the ladder that’s for sure as we always do.
 Otherwise here I mean I see a parapet it’s probably not at 42-inch height so there would need to have a system or we would need to see how people circulate on this roof area and what about here because there’s definitely a falling hazard all along this area here.
 Sometimes the best way is to look at where are people coming from quickly this looks like it could be a roof hatch so from there I would create a circulation pathway maybe with warning line leading to where people need to go on this rooftop area.
 So it’s really about analyzing the operations and then doing some suggestion based on the need of the customer and the building owner.

 That’s it I hope you have enjoyed and learned with today’s situation.
 Thank you so much for your time and your attention.
 Do you have a similar situation on your building?
 Contact us here and we’ll get back to you in 24 hours or less.
-To get notified of our next video follow us on YouTube or subscribe to our newsletter by clicking the link in the description below.
+To get notified of our next video follow us on YouTube.
 Thanks again and stay safe.